prettier/plugin-ruby/README.md

     <img alt="Follow+Prettier+on+Twitter" src="https://img.shields.io/twitter/follow/prettiercode.svg?label=follow+prettier&style=flat-square">
   </a>
 </p>

+## WORK IN PROGRESS

+Please note that this plugin is under active development, and might not be ready to run on production code yet.

+## About

 `@prettier/plugin-ruby` is a [prettier](https://prettier.io/) plugin for the Ruby programming language. `prettier` is an opinionated code formatter that supports multiple languages and integrates with most editors.
 The idea is to eliminate discussions of style in code review and allow developers to get back to thinking about code design instead.